 Recently, I rekindled my love for The Body Shop having lost interest many moons since.
 I revisited my local store a couple of months ago, making a beeline the Honey Bronze Drops Of Sun which I absolutely love.
 I ventured in again last Sunday to browse the lip products as I was looking for a summer pinks and corals.
 When I saw the Colour Crush lipsticks, I had to have them, the colours were exactly what I was looking for, so I popped them in my basket and continued browsing.

-When The Body Shop have a clearance…they have a clearance, and always fabulous bargains to be had.
+When The Body Shop has a clearance…they have a clearance, and always fabulous bargains to be had.
 My lipsticks were £10 each reduced to £2 (Yes, you read that correctly, £2 each) in shades 16 (pink) and 215 (coral).
 The Body Shop claim “a slick of their creamy, moisturising lipstick, delivers a pop of high dose colour.
 With a subtle rose scent and Community Trade marula oil to help hydrate”.
-I can’t say the rose scent hit me, and in all honesty wouldn’t have realised had I not known as it is indeed subtle.
+I can’t say the rose scent hit me, and in all honesty, wouldn’t have realised had I not known as it is indeed subtle.
 I found the formula hydrating on the lips and actually stayed put a little longer than you might expect.

 “I love a bargain and rarely pay full price for anything if I can help it, so two lipsticks worth £20 reduced to £4 is too good to miss”